 Avoid over-correcting your steering.
 Rollovers routinely happen because the driver swerves, then overcorrects the steering.
 Pay attention to the road so you won’t have to suddenly swerve.
 Always steer calmly and don’t jerk the steering wheel from one side to the other.

-Who’s Responsible For SUV Rollover Accidents?
+Who’s Responsible For SUV Rollover Accidents in Chicago, Illinois?

 Because SUV rollovers largely occur due to the design of the vehicle, the manufacturer can be held liable after an accident.
 All automobile manufacturers are required to make their vehicles reasonably safe for drivers who use them properly.
 They also have to provide adequate warnings for known or reasonably foreseeable safety risks.